isabella232/sign-integrations.en/help/workday/trial-install.md

 ![The Trial request form](images/trial-land.png)

-Within one business day, an Adobe Sign on-boarding specialist provisions your account (in Adobe Sign) for Workday.
+Within one business day, an Adobe Sign on-boarding specialist provisions your account (in Adobe Sign) for [!DNT Workday].
 Once complete, you receive a confirmation email as shown below.

 ![The Welcome email from Adobe Sign](images/welcome-email-2020.png)

-Follow the directions in the email to initialize your account and access your Adobe Sign *Home* page.
+Follow the directions in the email to initialize your account and access your Adobe Sign [!UICONTROL Home] page.

 ![The Adobe Sign dashboard](images/classic-home.png)

 ## Generate an integration key {#generate-an-integration-key}

-For new installations, you need to generate an integration key in Adobe Sign and then enter it into Workday.
-This key authenticates the Adobe Sign and Workday environments to trust each other and share content.
+For new installations, you need to generate an integration key in Adobe Sign and then enter it into [!DNT Workday].
+This key authenticates the Adobe Sign and [!DNT Workday] environments to trust each other and share content.

 To generate an Integration Key in Adobe Sign:

 1. Log in to your administrator in Adobe Sign.
-1. Navigate to **Account &gt; Personal Preferences &gt; Access Tokens**.
+1. Navigate to **[!UICONTROL **Account]** &gt; **[!UICONTROL Personal Preferences]** &gt; **[!UICONTROL Access Tokens**]**.
 1. Click the **circled plus icon** on the right side of the window.

-   It opens the *Create Integration Key* interface.
+   It opens the [!UICONTROL Create Integration Key] interface.

     ![Image of the navigation to the Access Tokens page](images/navigate-to-group-accesstokens.png)

-1. Provide an intuitive name for your key, such as Workday.
+1. Provide an intuitive name for your key, such as [!DNT Workday].

     The Integration Key must have the following elements enabled: